Arty-chan/Accessible-TwentyTwelve-Child-Theme/Readme.md

 * Override auto-hyphenation to disable
 * Added skip to menu link at top of page

-Possible Future Changes
-* media queries changed from px to em
-To make this properly responsive, I'd like to change it the media queries from px to em, but practically, that would need to be done in TwentyTwelve first.

 ## Want to help?
 Please simply contact me!
 I would love some help working out any issues.